Help shape the future of the City’s infrastructure

 With a value exceeding $800 million and in the context of population growth and environmental change, a clear and financially sustainable plan is needed to ensure these assets continue to meet community needs.

-The City's Asset Management Strategy ensures the decisions we make today are affordable in the long term, helping us care for our City for generations to come.
-We are now seeking your feedback on the Asset Management Strategy (AMS) 2026–2031.
+The City's Asset Management Strategy (AMS 2026-2031) ensures the decisions we make today are affordable in the long term, helping us care for our City for generations to come.

 What does the Strategy include?